-Statements by Carlos J. Cardenas, MD, president of the Texas Medical Association (TMA), and Ray Callas, MD, a member of TMA’s Board of Trustees, in reaction to Gov. Greg Abbott having signed Senate Bill 1148 into law on Thursday, June 15.
+Statements by Carlos J. Cardenas, MD, past president of the Texas Medical Association (TMA), and Ray Callas, MD, a member of TMA’s Board of Trustees, in reaction to Gov. Greg Abbott having signed Senate Bill 1148 into law on Thursday, June 15.
 SB 1148 pertains to maintenance of certification requirements for physicians.

 MOC has long riled the nation's physicians over what doctors say are costly, burdensome, and frivolous programs.
 Many physicians also question the financial motives of the certifying boards and debate the impact of MOC on patient outcomes.